 State governments may also impose penalties on nursing homes.
-These are not listed on Nursing Home Compare, information about them may be available on State web sites.
+These aren't listed on Nursing Home Compare.
+Information about them may be available on state websites.

 States record all the information they find during an inspection in a detailed report (form HCFA-2567).
 When the state finds a deficiency, it records the specific reasons for the deficiency.
 Medicare attempts to ensure all the states report their findings in a consistent and timely way.

 Each nursing home that provides services to people with Medicare or Medicaid is required to make the results of its last full inspection available at the nursing home for the public to review.
-This website shows all reports from the last year.
+Nursing Home Compare shows all reports from the last year.